There’s no reason to be bored when you take your travel group to North Carolina’s Crystal Coast. There’s even less reason to be hungry.

 You can also do a DIY foodie celebration, stringing together your own restaurants and preparing a right-from-the-sea feast of fish or shellfish.
 But one of the great things about food is sharing it with others, and the Crystal Coast’s lineup of festivals and events is all about sharing food and fun with the local community and visitors alike.

 Let’s start out with the most important food group: chocolate.
 Every year, the Carolina Chocolate Festival teams up with local chocolatiers (as well as confectioners from as far away as Virginia and Tennessee) for a dual purpose: to celebrate the best substance on the planet and to round up funds for worthy causes.
 If your group has a yen for chocolate tortes, chocolate cupcakes, chocolate truffles, or anything else related to the cacao bean, they’ll likely find the key to their cravings at the festival.
-In 2016 it will be Feb.6-7 at the Crystal Coast Civic Center in Morehead City.
+The annual festival takes place over a weekend in early February at the Crystal Coast Civic Center in Morehead City.

 As many people know, October is National Seafood Month.
 Where better to celebrate sea-licious food than at the North Carolina Seafood Festival?
-Unfortunately, the festival has just passed us by this year – it was held on October 2-4, 2015 – but there’s always next year’s shindig to look forward to.
+Held annually during three days in early October, this is a can’t-miss event for foodies.
 Like any good festival, there’s a lot to do here: rides, games, live music, boat shows, fishing contests – and plenty of good food and education, provided by local chefs.

 Without a doubt, Beaufort Wine and Food is the Crystal Coast’s big-name foodie event organizer, and no list would be complete without two more of its happenings – the annual Oyster Roast and the Wine and Food Festival.
-The Oyster Roast, celebrated on Nov.
-14, 2015, is more than just another comestible-centric party; it’s an honoring of the Crystal Coast’s heritage as a seafood producer and consumer.
+The Oyster Roast, celebrated in early November, is more than just another comestible-centric party; it’s an honoring of the Crystal Coast’s heritage as a seafood producer and consumer.
 Guests will be able to dig into a real Southern-style seafood boil with shrimp, oysters and other seafood; if they care to, there’s also a bonfire, hay wagon ride and live music.
 But real foodies might still be busy with the oysters.

-Beaufort’s five-day Wine and Food Festival might be named after the town, but it’s actually a showcase of the entire Crystal Coast’s culinary talent as visiting food mavens join local chefs, restaurants, wine distributors and sponsors for nearly a full week of fun.
-Last year’s festival included dinners, wine tastings, seminars, a fashion show, a Grand Reserve wine tasting and an Epicurean Village.
-If you miss this flagship event (coming up April 27 to May 1, 2016), you can check out Beaufort Wine and Food events throughout the year.
+Beaufort’s five-day Wine and Food Festival might be named after the town, but it’s actually a showcase of the entire Crystal Coast’s culinary talent as visiting food mavens join local chefs, restaurants, wine distributors and sponsors for nearly a full week of fun in April.
+Recent festivals included dinners, wine tastings, seminars, a fashion show, a Grand Reserve wine tasting and an Epicurean Village.
+If you miss this flagship event, you can also check out Beaufort Wine and Food events throughout the year.

 There’s no reason to be bored when you take your travel group to North Carolina’s Crystal Coast.
 There’s even less reason to be hungry, as the restaurants, festivals and celebrations make this an ideal destination for any foodie.